hdShang/arxiv-daily/docs/cs-RO/2025-05-24/papers/250518876v1-diffusionrl-efficient-training-of-diffusion-policies-for-robotic-gra.md

 ---
 layout: default
-title: DiffusionRL: Efficient Training of Diffusion Policies for Robotic Grasping Using RL-Adapted Large-Scale Datasets
+title: "DiffusionRL: Efficient Training of Diffusion Policies for Robotic Grasping Using RL-Adapted Large-Scale Datasets"
 ---

 # DiffusionRL: Efficient Training of Diffusion Policies for Robotic Grasping Using RL-Adapted Large-Scale Datasets